mapbase-source/source-sdk-2013/DIALOGUE_SYSTEM.md

 - **`info_target`:** Camera tracks entity position from server — useful for cinematic camera angles without NPC involvement
 - **Other entities:** Camera tracks `WorldSpaceCenter()` (client-side) or `GetAbsOrigin()` (server fallback)

-Camera tracking is continuous — the client re-reads the entity position every tick so it follows moving targets.
+Camera tracking is continuous with exponential smoothing (`1 - e^(-speed * dt)`) for frame-rate independent movement.
+The client re-reads the entity position every tick so it follows moving targets.

 For server-only entities (no client representation), the client requests position updates from the server each tick via `internal_dialogue_focus_update`.